Cenbull70/Group4_Project/README.md

 ## Key Observations:

-- Clear trends in both indices.
+- Data for all features is continuous and there is no break or major fluctuations in values.

-- Data for all features is continious and there is no break or major fluxuations in values.
+- Clear trends and movements in both indices.

 ## Modeling for IXIC and NYA